SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/azuredevops-integration.md

 [[collapse]]
 | ## Configuring multiple ALM instances
-|You can decorate pull requests from multiple ALM instances by creating a configuration for each ALM instance and then assigning that instance configuration to the appropriate projects.
+| SonarQube can report your Quality Gate status to multiple ALM instances.
+To do this, you need to create a configuration for each ALM instance and assign that configuration to the appropriate projects.
 |
-|- As part of [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), you can create one configuration for each ALM.
+| - As part of [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), you can create one configuration for each ALM.
 |
-|- Starting in [Enterprise Edition](https://redirect.sonarsource.com/editions/enterprise.html), you can create multiple configurations for each ALM.
+| - Starting in [Enterprise Edition](https://redirect.sonarsource.com/editions/enterprise.html), you can create multiple configurations for each ALM.
 If you have multiple configurations of the same ALM connected to SonarQube, you have to create projects manually.

 [[collapse]]
 | ## Linking issues
-| During pull request decoration, individual issues will be linked to their SonarQube counterparts automatically.
+| When adding a Quality Gate status to your pull requests, individual issues will be linked to their SonarQube counterparts automatically.
 For this to work correctly, you need to set the instance's **Server base URL** (**[Administration > Configuration > General Settings > General > General](/#sonarqube-admin#/admin/settings/)**) correctly.
 Otherwise, the links will default to `localhost`.

 ## FAQ